Krzysztofe/Krzysztofe/README.md

  ### The following three projects are commercial and were commissioned by a labor union.
 They were created after consultations with union activists, and the 'Declaration' project was additionally reviewed by a union lawyer.
 All projects are in practical use.

- ### Each attached project description contains a link to the repository with more information about each project.
+ ### Each attached project description contains a link to the repository with more information.

  <a href = "https://skladki.ozzip.pl/"> "Contributions" - JS/TS</a> is commercial project for tracking worker’s union membership contribtions. <a href = "https://github.com/Krzysztofe/contributions"> "Contributions" --> Repository </a>